MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/compress-extract-solution-file-solutionpackager.md

 ---
 # SolutionPackager tool

-SolutionPackager is a tool that can reversibly decompose a Common Data Service(Common Data Service) for Apps compressed solution file into multiple XML files and other files so that these files can be easily managed by a source control system.
+SolutionPackager is a tool that can reversibly decompose a Common Data Service compressed solution file into multiple XML files and other files so that these files can be easily managed by a source control system.
 The following sections show you how to run the tool and how to use the tool with managed and unmanaged solutions.

 <a name="bkm_where"></a>